What Is Chicken Meal in Dog Food, and Is It Okay?

 Why the Source May Not Matter as Much as You Think.

-Despite advertising schemes, whether chicken is listed as a real meat or a by-product, unfortunately, it doesn’t make much of a difference if it’s animal feed grade.
+Despite advertising schemes, whether chicken is listed as real meat or a by-product, it doesn’t make much of a difference if it’s animal-feed grade.
 Regardless of how chicken is listed on the package, meat in pet food shares the same concerns unless it’s human-grade.
 This is because the FDA allows animal feed manufacturers to use 3D and 4D meats—neither of which are fit for human consumption.

 3D meats come from animals that weren’t slaughtered but found dead, diseased, or dying.
-Even worse, 4D meat can have any of these origins but also includes animals that were “destroyed.”
+Even worse, 4D meat can have any of these origins but also includes ” destroyed animals.”

 The worst meat ingredient you can see on a label isn’t chicken or chicken meal.
 Rather it’s an anonymous “meat by-product” that doesn’t reveal its protein source.
 Legally, animal shelters can sell euthanized animals to rendering plants.
 It’s a mutually beneficial arrangement that gives the shelter money and provides a very cheap source of meat to pet food companies.

-However, there are ethical concerns, not the least being forced cannibalism, such as the fact that there may be trace amounts of antibiotics, steroids, and the euthanasia drug in your dog’s kibble.
-Of course, it’s a small amount and it’s cooked at startlingly high temperatures that might counteract some of the effects.
+However, there are ethical concerns, not the least being forced cannibalism, such as the fact that there may be trace amounts of antibiotics, steroids, and the euthanasia drugs in your dog’s kibble.
+Of course, a small amount cooked at startlingly high temperatures might counteract some of the effects.
 But it’s still a concerning and little-known fact of the commercial pet food industry.

 What’s the Healthiest Choice for My Pet?